CBCT enhancement strategies for adaptive ion beam therapy

 For more information concerning the research project please contact: Andreas Schippani

-I am Saba Hussain, from Pakistan, and currently working as an early-stage researcher at medPhoton, Salzburg, Austria under the supervision of Heinz Deutchman and registered as a Ph.D. candidate at Ludwig Maximilian University (LMU), Munich, Germany under the co-supervision of Prof. Dr. Katia Parodi.
+I am Saba Hussain, from Pakistan, and currently working as an early-stage researcher at medPhoton, Salzburg, Austria, under the supervision of Dr Phil Steininger and registered as a PhD candidate at Ludwig Maximilian University (LMU), Munich, Germany, under the co-supervision of Prof. Dr Katia Parodi.
 I have done Advanced Master in Medical Physics from Abdus Salam International Center for Theoretical Physics (ICTP) and the University of Trieste, Trieste, Italy.
-I like to spend my time doing outdoors activities i.e. cycling and hiking.
+I like to spend my time doing outdoor activities i.e. cycling and hiking.
 My hobbies help me to stay focused and to connect with my inner self.

 I am working on the project of CBCT enhancement strategies for adaptive ion beam therapy.
-We will use CBCT for particle dose calculations and generate adapted plans that consider the most up-to-date patient geometry and we are also planning to develop a CBCT-based synthetic CT generation suitable for particle dose calculation.
-We are also hoping to provide acquisition and correction techniques to enable particle adaptive treatment planning with (CB)CT developments for (vertical) scans.
+We will use CBCT for particle dose calculations and generate adapted plans that consider the most up-to-date patient geometry, and we are also planning to develop a CBCT-based synthetic CT generation suitable for particle dose calculation.
+We also hope to provide acquisition and correction techniques to enable particle adaptive treatment planning with (CB)CT developments for (vertical) scans.